gsoft-inc/wl-web-configs/docs/typescript/setup-monorepo.md

 ├── tsconfig.json
 ```

-Then, open the newly created file and extend the default configuration with one of the [shared configurations](default.md/#available-configurations) provided by this library :point_down:
+Then, open the newly created file and extend the default configuration with one of the [shared configurations](default.md/#available-configurations) provided by `@workleap/typescript-configs` :point_down:

 ### web-application